Skip to content

 Note: Leave the User Prompt empty and press Enter to continue generating the JCL with the IO files specified on the <Easytrieve_program_name>.dsn file.

 • Specify common DD statements and JCL comments to the default.dsn file.
-These statements and comments are applied to every JCL generated within the workspace.
+These statements and comments are applied to every JCL file generated within the workspace.

-Upload Easytrieve Programs to the Mainframe
+Upload Easytrieve Programs on the Mainframe

 After generating the JCL, if the Eztdsn setting is specified with a valid dataset name, the dataset name is referenced for the Easytrieve source in the generated JCL.
-To have a valid reference to the dataset and program member, it is necessary to upload the Easytrieve program to the specified dataset in the mainframe.

-To upload the Easytrieve program to the mainframe, select the contextual option Easytrieve Language Support - Upload EZT to mainframes.
+• Select the contextual option Easytrieve Language Support - Upload EZT to mainframes.

-If a dataset name is specified in the Jcldsn setting, the generated JCL is uploaded to the mainframe.
+If a dataset name is specified in the Jcldsn setting, the generated JCL file is uploaded to the mainframe.

-Options for Use with Easytrieve on Distributed Platforms
+Customize Easytrieve Options on Distributed Platforms

 The following options control the syntax check of SQL statements of the Easytrieve Report Generator application program.
 These options are used to set the level of the syntax check for Easytrieve programs.